IBM/dolomite-engine/README.md

 _Shawn Tan, Yikang Shen, Songlin Yang, Aaron Courville, Rameswar Panda_
 ![image][Model Architecture]

+# Discord Server
+Join the [discord server](https://discord.gg/AFDxmjH5RV) if you are interested in LLM architecture or distributed training/inference research.

 # Getting Started
 Run `make install` to install the requirements for this repository.
 You might need to install `flash-attn`.